 Have staff with the right knowledge available: Your auditor may have specific technical and procedural questions about your operations that they will want to ask directly to people working in the relevant departments.
 This could include housekeepers, kitchen staff, engineers, waiting staff, groundskeepers and so on.
 We recommend that you make sure that staff representing all of your departments who know exactly what procedures they follow are available on the day.
 Auditors will not accept staff absence as a reason for not providing evidence for a certain requirement.

 YOUR AUDIT REPORT

-Your audit report will be available in the Travelife Technical Zone once it has gone through a thorough quality check by the Travelife Team.
+Your audit report will be available in the Travelife certifications system (Evergreen) once it has gone through a thorough quality check by the Travelife Team.
 During peak periods this can take up to 30-days but we do our best to make it available a lot sooner.